WWE 24/7 Championship: History

 Former WWE wrestler No Way Jose said in a 2021 interview that he had proposed the idea for the 24/7 Championship to a writer about five months before the title's debut.
 However, according to professional wrestling journalist Dave Meltzer, the idea for the title was proposed by the USA Network, where Raw and SmackDown had both aired, in an attempt to increase the ratings during Raws third hour.
 The viewership of both shows had been declining; the April 29 and 30, 2019, episodes of Raw and SmackDown, respectively, both reached a record low for non-holiday broadcasts outside of football season, with viewership dropping off the most during Raws third hour.
 In October 2019, Meltzer reported that following the 2019 WWE Draft, the title would only appear on Raw due to SmackDown moving to Fox as the title was USA Network's idea.
-Although the title was established under the rule that it could be defended on any brand, it primarily only appeared on Raw following that draft, with only a few exceptions (such as an exchange that occurred during a WWE-related segment of Fox's 2020 New Year's Eve special).
+Although the title was established under the rule that it could be defended on any brand, it primarily only appeared on Raw following that draft, with only a few exceptions (such as an exchange that occurred in Times Square during a segment of Fox's New Year's Eve with Steve Harvey cross-promoting SmackDown).

 During the November 7, 2022, episode of Raw, Nikki Cross defeated Dana Brooke to win the championship for an 11th time.
 Afterwards backstage, Cross discarded the championship as trash.
 Two days later on November 9, the 24/7 Championship was removed from the active titles page on WWE.com, subsequently retiring the championship with Cross as its final holder.
 It was reported that after WWE owner Vince McMahon retired in July 2022, the new creative team headed by Chief Content Officer Paul "Triple H" Levesque did not have plans for the title; from that point, it was barely used on television until it was deactivated.
 According to Senior Vice President of Live Events "Road Dogg" Jesse James, Levesque saw no value in the championship.